rahulsharmaYS/MAD-2-Project/README.md

     ```

 ## Disclaimer
-**Caution**: Do not use random Gmail accounts as this application will send emails to actual Gmail addresses.
+**⚠️Caution ⚠️**: Do not use random Gmail accounts as this application will send emails to actual Gmail addresses.
 Ensure you use valid and authorized email credentials.

 That's it!
 The project should now be up and running.